Montreal-Quakers/website/_pages/accessibility.md

 ###### Language
 * Our Sunday meeting happens primarily in English
   * Translation is available
-  * When we have guests who speak only one language, we can and do translate for them
+  * With guests who speak only one language, we can and do translate for them
 * We have several francophone members and attenders
   * Most of the meeting is actively bilingual
   * Nearly everyone is passively bilingual